Dr Laura Laslett

 What do you enjoy most about working in the lab and what are some of the challenges you face?

 As an epidemiologist, my laptop is my laboratory.
 I use data from large datasets (including MS Australia’s “Australian MS Longitudinal Study”), which I analyse using a statistical program to generate research findings.
-I enjoy the challenge of getting the coding right to create my datasets, and the joy of seeing new results and deciding what they mean.
-A particular challenge of data on MS symptoms is that it is highly correlated, which our statistical techniques don’t appreciate.
+I enjoy the challenge of working with data from real people, including the satisfaction of getting the coding right to create my datasets, and the joy of seeing new results and working with colleagues to figure out what the numbers are telling us.
 I enjoy thinking about how we work with this type of data to figure out what part of people’s symptom experience matters most in terms of predicting clinically relevant outcomes, such as MS progression or quality of life over time.

 Read More